CambridgeUniversityPress/FirstCourseNetworkScience/README.md

-# Introductory Network Science: A Hands-On Approach
+# A First Course in Network Science

 **Edition:** 1